Nīnàgúnìdīłī

 Communications Department

-The communications department is responsible for internal and Nation communications online and in print.
+The Communications Department is responsible for internal and Nation-wide communications online and in print.
 Publishers of the monthly DA-HI newsletter, a community-focused newsletter highlighting Nation events, citizen achievements, reviews, shoutouts, and many other things!
 If you’d like to submit anything to the DA-HI, please send it to submissions@tsuutina.com.
 Communications works on legacy projects, Nation branding, guidelines, and many other internal projects.

 Managing Editor